-Course Format and Location: The course meets Mondays from 4:00-5:00pm starting January 27, 2020.
-The format of the course will generally consist of lecture by a content expert from 4:00-4:25pm in the East Lecture Hall on Busch Campus followed by small group case discussions from 4:30-5:00pm held in rooms N1-N5 on the second floor of the Kessler Teaching Wing of Robert Wood Johnson Medical School (one floor above the
+Course Format and Location: The course meets via Zoom on Mondays from 4:00-5:00pm starting January 24, 2022.
+The format of the course will generally consist of lecture by a content expert from 4:00-4:30pm followed by small group case discussions from 4:30-5:00pm in breakout rooms.

-East Lecture Hall).
 Students are expected to attend both the lecture and the small group discussion for each topic.
 There are a couple of weeks in which the lecture will take the whole time and there will be no small groups.
-A detailed syllabus is provided on this Sakai site.
+A detailed syllabus is provided on this Canvas site.